 Snakes are cold-blooded.
 Thus, they are unable to increase their body temperature and stay active when it is cold outside.
 They are most active at 25-32 C (77-90 F).

 Poisonous snakes inject venom using modified salivary glands.
 During envenomation (the bite that injects venom or poison), the venom passes from the venom gland through a duct into the snake's fangs, and finally into its prey.
 Not all bites lead to envenomation.
 Snakes can regulate whether to release venom and how much to release.
 "Dry Bites" (a bite where no venom is injected) occur in between 25%-50% of snake bites.
 This variation is species specific with approximately 25% of pit-viper bites being "dry" and up to 50% of coral snake bites.
 Snake venom is a combination of numerous substances with varying effects.

 In simple terms, these proteins can be divided into 4 categories:

 The number of bites and fatalities varies markedly by geographic region.
 Reporting of snakebites is not mandatory in many areas of the world, making it difficult to determine the number of bites.
 Many articles are based on population models with multiple assumptions leading to a wide range of statistical reporting.
-It has been estimated that between 1.2 and 5 million snakebites occur worldwide each year, causing between 20,000 and 125,000 deaths.
 Snakebites are more common in tropical regions and in areas that are primarily agricultural.
 In these areas, large numbers of people coexist with numerous snakes.
-Five to ten deaths occur per year from snakebites in the United States.
+Very few deaths occur per year from snakebites in the United States.
 People provoke bites by handling or even attacking snakes in a significant number of cases in the United States.
-Approximately 7,000 snakebites are reported annually in the US with some authors estimating that there are up to 45,000 bites annually.